Credit Cards for Beginners

 Check your credit score

-You can try to check your credit score to get a sense of which cards you may qualify for.
+You can check your credit score to get a sense of which cards you may qualify for.
 However, if you’ve never had a loan or credit card, or been an authorized user on someone else’s credit card, you might not be “scorable.”
 Don’t worry if that’s the case—some credit cards are designed to help you get started.

 Calculate your income